Help Me Find What's Good to Read

 You can also keep track of what you have placed requests on by clicking the "Account Preferences" -> "Search Preferences" tabs and check the box next to "Keep history of holds?"

-The two links below will take you to places on the web where you can list, organize, and recommend to other's the books that you find are good to read.
+Two places on the web where you can list, organize, and recommend to other's the books that you find are good to read:

 Library Thing http://www.librarything.com/